QuentinRa/blog.quentinra.dev/tools/docker/index.md

 ## Install Docker

-Firstly, ready the official documentation, it might help more.
+Firstly, read the official documentation, it might help more.
 Here is the [install page](https://docs.docker.com/engine/install/).

 * check if installed with ``docker -v``